-In this study, we apply such a phase reduction approach to perform the phase-based fast entrainment for NACA0012 airfoil wakes at post-stall angles of attack with leading and trailing edge actuation.
-The overview of the fast entrainment analysis is shown in figure~\ref{fig:fig01_overview}.
-We analytically find the optimal actuation waveforms and the airfoil wake flows are actuated numerically using the optimal and sinusoidal waveforms at various forcing frequencies.
-The respective entrainment speeds are compared to validate the theoretical results.
-Further, we investigate the influence of actuation on the flowfields and the lift coefficients.
+In this study, we apply such a phase reduction approach to perform the phase-based fast synchronization for NACA0012 airfoil wakes at post-stall angles of attack with leading- and trailing-edge actuation.
+The overview of the fast synchronization analysis is shown in figure~\ref{fig:fig01_overview}.
+We analytically find the optimal actuation waveforms, and the airfoil wake flows are actuated numerically using the optimal and sinusoidal waveforms at various forcing frequencies.
+The respective synchronization speeds are compared to validate the theoretical results.
+Further, we investigate the influence of actuation on the flow fields and the lift coefficients.
 The paper is organized as follows.
-The phase-based description and the framework to obtain waveform for fast entrainment are presented in Section \ref{sec:methodology}.
+The phase-based description and the framework to obtain the waveform for fast synchronization are presented in Section \ref{sec:methodology}.
 The current approach is demonstrated with an example of NACA0012 airfoil wakes in Section \ref{sec:results}.
 Conclusions are offered in Section \ref{sec:conclusions}.